AXChrono/lego-pybricks-collection/4531-1 - Manual Points/readme.md

 You also need a [Large Powered Up Motor](https://rebrickable.com/parts/22169/motor-large-powered-up/72/).
 The motor can be attached to both sides of the track switch by pushing the axle through and placing the pins on the other side.

-The initial idea of the model was from this [YouTube video by The Technic Gear LEGO Reviews](https://youtu.be/qWDMIOtVFSY).
+The idea of the model from my part was from this [YouTube video by The Technic Gear LEGO Reviews](https://youtu.be/qWDMIOtVFSY), the initial idea seems to be by [user skaako on Eurobricks](https://www.eurobricks.com/forum/index.php?/forums/topic/67730-ronald-vallenduuks-power-functions-points-motor/&tab=comments#comment-1256146).

 ![Motorized Lego® Track Switch](model.png)